 - Notwithstanding a FERPA release, the student must still be the primary point of contact for DSP and be the one responsible for decisions and initiating FERPA release forms.

 - DSP respects students' confidentiality.
 Although the FERPA release authorizes disclosure of certain records associated with a student, it does not include conversations or communications between DSP and the student.

 How Do I initiate a FERPA release with DSP?

-- Step 1: Retrieve FERPA release form from any DSP specialist or the DSP website.
+- Step 1: Request and discuss a FERPA release form from any DSP specialist.

 - Step 2: Sign the release form in the presence of a DSP specialist.
-To prevent student from coercion or force, and release of records to unauthorized parties, student must sign the release form in the presence of a DSP specialist.
-This can be accomplished during drop-in hours and any available specialist can be of assistance.
+To prevent coercion, force, and release of records to unauthorized parties, students must sign the release form in the presence of a DSP specialist.
+This can be accomplished during drop-in hours, and any available specialist can be of assistance.

-- Step: 3: Authorized party identified in the FERPA release, must request records.
+- Step: 3: The authorized party identified in the FERPA release must request records.
 DSP’s obtainment of completed FERPA release forms does not constitute as automatic release of documents.
 The authorized party must initiate the request before any documents are released.
 DSP will process the request and release documents to authorized parties.